axilleas/axilleas.github.io/src/posts/en/2015-03-04-how-to-install-diaspora-on-centos-seven.md

 ### Bits to be careful about

-After I posted the link to `#diaspora` on freenode, jhass, one of the lead developers of Diaspora raised some concerns, so this post is also partially trying to explain the desicions behind the steps I included in the tutorial.
+After I posted the link to `#diaspora` on freenode, [jhass][], one of the core contributors of Diaspora raised some concerns, so this post is also partially trying to explain the desicions behind the steps I included in the tutorial.

 First of all, do **NOT** run Diaspora on production with a self-signed certificate.